 - The parts, including a “strings” part which has all the string parts together and a “chorus” part (if applicable) which includes all the vocal staves

-If selected after our review, we’ll need from you:
+If the piece is accepted into the repertoire after our review, we’ll need from you:

 - Transposed conductor’s score set to an 11x17 page size and optimized for the extra space, provided in PDF.
 Include the name of the piece and a version date or number as a header or footer for each page.
 On the first page, also include the copyright owner’s information, the composer(s)’s name(s) and arranger(s)’ name(s), and the year in which the arrangement was produced.
 Make sure to include page numbers.